 Notes

-The tool uses BigInt internally, so 64-bit values are computed exactly without floating-point rounding.
-If you enter a number outside the signed range for the chosen width, it tells you the valid range rather than silently wrapping.
+The tool uses BigInt internally, so 64-bit values are computed exactly without floating-point rounding — JavaScript’s Number can only represent integers exactly up to 2^53, which is not enough for full 64-bit signed arithmetic.
+If you enter a number outside the signed range for the chosen width, the tool shows the valid range rather than silently wrapping.